lexyblazy/TicTacToe/README.md

-# This is the freecodecamp Tic Tac Toe zipline
+# This is a simple  Tic Tac Toe game

 # The app is hosted on https://codepen.io/lexyblazy/full/ZJJJxa